-The system and software scan job application documents for teachers or administrators looking for select information and particular words.
-It’s essential you incorporate the correct education keywords throughout your school administrator or teacher resume and cover letter to make sure it passes the electronic test and makes it to human eyes.
+The system and software scan job application documents from teacher or administrator candidates by entering select criteria and particular words.
+You must incorporate the correct education keywords throughout your school administrator or teacher resume and cover letter to make sure it passes the electronic test and makes it to human eyes.

 You may have the top credentials out of any of your peers; however if the school district uses one of the applicant tracking systems and your job application documents aren’t full of keywords, chances are slim you will be offered a job interview.

-In some ways, it is unfair that this is how potential teaching job candidates selected for an education interview, but with the increased pressures and responsibilities that everyone faces in their jobs, technology has become the way to go.
+In some ways, it is unfair that this is how potential teaching job candidates are selected for an education interview.
+Still, with the increased pressures and responsibilities that everyone faces in their jobs, technology has become the way to go.

-Screening applicants this way provides relief to the human resources department, while (hopefully) selecting the best candidates for the position.
+This way, screening applicants provides relief to the human resources department while (hopefully) selecting the best candidates for the position.
 Since most applications are submitted online, it only makes sense that an ATS is used to streamline the recruiting process.

 You will fill out various fields and forms.
 You will be asked to either submit your searchable online text version resume and cover letter as an attachment or copy and paste your documents into provided fields.
 It is within these areas that you must incorporate keywords to make it past the applicant tracking systems.

 Another point to note: if you are asked to copy and paste your job documents right into the electronic application, make sure they are online-friendly and do not use strange symbols, thus allowing them to convert and display correctly.